What is Field Work Term (FWT)?

 Can I stay on campus over FWT?

-Housing rates are offered at different rates for single and double rooms.
-2014 FWT rates were $600 for a single and $450 for a double; rates for 2015 FWT will be confirmed by mid-October.
+Housing rates are offered at different rates for single and double rooms: FWT 2016 rates are anticipated to be $650 for a single and $500 for a double.
 During FWT, many campus services available during fall and spring term are not open, including the dining halls and Health Services.
 Access to other campus buildings is limited and administrative offices maintain an abbreviated schedule.
 Since there is no meal plan available over the winter period, students staying on campus prepare their own meals in the kitchenettes of their assigned house and must cover their own food expenses.
 Shuttles are available through Green Mountain Express to take students to a local grocery store and to downtown Bennington.

-Students wishing to secure campus housing for the winter period need to apply to the Office of Student Life by November 14, 2014.
+Students wishing to secure campus housing for the winter period need to apply to the Office of Student Life by November 13, 2015.
 Applications are available at the front desk in the Student Life Office.
-A deposit of $50.00 is required by December 5 in order to reserve a room.
-Questions regarding housing on-campus over FWT can be directed to Jenna Hope Goldstein, Assistant Director of Housing, Office of Student Life.
+A deposit of $50 is required by December 4 in order to reserve a room.
+Questions regarding housing on campus over FWT can be directed to Jenna Goldstein, Assistant Director of Housing, Office of Student Life.

 Where can I find more information about Field Work Term?

-A complete list of FWT-related resources is available on the College’s website under the Student Resource Section.
+A complete list of FWT-related resources is available on the College’s website under Student Resource.
 Here students will find planning guides, important dates, FWT Office resources and much more.
-(The FWT 2015 Handbook is currently being updated and will be ready by the start of term.
-All other FWT-related linked resources are updated for the 2014-15 academic year.)
+(The FWT Handbook and linked resources are updated annually by the first day of fall classes.)

 Who are the Field Work Term staff and how do I reach them?

 Students can also direct any questions to the FWT Office at firstname.lastname@example.org or call 802-440-4331.
-The FWT and Career Development Office is located in Barn 113 in a shared office space with Student Life.
+The FWT and Career Development Office is located in Barn 112.
 Once on campus, students are also welcome to drop by to ask questions.

-Bennington College’s designated student officer (DSO) is Kate Child, Assistant Director for Academic Advising.
+Bennington College’s primary designated student officer (PDSO) is Kate Child, Director for First-Year Experience and International Student Services.
 She can be reached at email@example.com and her office is in Barn 120.